Driver, 28, with history of DWI gets 20 years for crash that killed father of 7

 James Blackmond, 37, died when Matte's vehicle rear-ended his truck on Lousiana's Lake Pontchartrain Causeway on March 23, 2017, the New Orleans Times-Picayune reported.

-An aluminum guard rail smashed through the truck's rear window and impailed Blackmond, the report said.
+An aluminum guard rail smashed through the truck's rear window and impaled Blackmond, the report said.
 His passenger, Kelly Johnson, was injured in the crash, while Matte was not.

 Officials said Matte's blood alcohol content was .216 at the time of the crash, which was close to three times higher than the legal limit of 0.08 percent, New Orleans' WWL-TV reported.